Facts About the Dark Ages History Class Didn’t Tell You main image

 Throughout the Dark Ages, women's lives were often impacted by their social status and religious beliefs.
 Women were associated with Biblical figures such as Eve and the Virgin Mary when it came to their moral and vocational responsibilities in society.
 Women were generally considered the property of their closest male relatives under medieval European laws and cultural practices.

 Women worked just as hard as men but were not compensated as well.
 They regularly worked in the fields alongside their husbands and fathers, but their achievements were seldom acknowledged.
-In the Dark Ages, women were classified as having two career options: mother or holy lady, with prostitute or chattel filling in the gaps.
+In the Dark Ages, women were classified as having two career options: mother or holy lady, with lady-of-the-night or chattel filling in the gaps.
 Regrettably, for the most part, this stereotype is accurate.

 Women Liberated With Religion